cappsyco/cosmic-applet-logomenu/README.md

 ## Arch User Repository installation

-The applet and settings app can be installed directly from [one package in the AUR](https://aur.archlinux.org/packages/cosmic-applet-logomenu).
+The applet and settings app can be installed directly from [one package in the AUR](https://aur.archlinux.org/packages/cosmic-applet-logomenu), and this will get you very latest code and not be tied to tagged releases.
 You will need `base-devel` and `git` if you don't have them already.

 ```sh
 sudo pacman -S base-devel git